hgimonet/Interactive-Lab-Hub/Lab 4/README.md

 <img src="https://github.com/hgimonet/sp2021_IDD_Interactive-Lab-Hub/blob/Spring2021/Lab%204/imgs/looks_like_prototype.jpg" width="400" />

+To make the box, I started with the base, and measured all the sides so I could make the sides of the box.
+Each face of the box had extra tabs that were folded and either taped or stappled to the inside of the ajunct face.
+One thing I should have done _before_ stappling was punching the holes out for the power supply...
+I managed to figure it out eventually.
+I then measured the size of the OLED, and cut a hole in the front face so I could fit the OLED in snuggly.
+I also cut two thin holes at the top of the box to pass through some aluminum foil for the capacitive reset button.
+The aluminum foil was then attached tot he capacitor, which I taped to the box to avoid rattling.

 **b.
 Make a video of your paper display in action.**

 The working prototype is available here: